Skip to Main Content

 When is it Important to Read the Entire Article or Research Paper

 • Studies Published Very Recently.
 The author(s) of a recent, well written study will provide a survey of the most important or impactful prior research in the literature review section.
 This can establish an understanding of how scholars in the past addressed the research problem.
-In addition, the most recently published sources will highlight what is currently known and what gaps in understanding currently exist about a topic, usually in the form of the need for further research in the conclusion.
+In addition, the most recently published sources will highlight what is known and what gaps in understanding currently exist about a topic, usually in the form of the need for further research in the conclusion.

 • Surveys of the Research Problem.
 Some papers provide a comprehensive analytical overview of the research problem.
 Reading this type of study can help you understand underlying issues and discover why scholars have chosen to investigate the topic.
-This is particularly important if the study was published very recently because the author(s) should cite all or most of the key prior research on the topic.
+This is particularly important if the study was published recently because the author(s) should cite all or most of the important prior research on the topic.
 Note that, if it is a long-standing problem, there may be studies that specifically review the literature to identify gaps that remain.
-These studies often include the word review in their title [e.g., Hügel, Stephan, and Anna R. Davies.
+These studies often include the word "review" in their title [e.g., Hügel, Stephan, and Anna R. Davies.
 "Public Participation, Engagement, and Climate Change Adaptation: A Review of the Research Literature."
 Wiley Interdisciplinary Reviews: Climate Change 11 (July-August 2020): https://doi.org/10.1002/wcc.645].

 • Highly Cited.
-If you keep coming across the same citation to a study while you are reviewing the literature, this implies it was foundational in establishing an understanding of the research problem or the study had a significant impact within the literature [positive or negative].
-Carefully reading a highly cited source can help you understand how the topic emerged and motivated scholars to further investigate the problem.
+If you keep coming across the same citation to a study while you are reviewing the literature, this implies it was foundational in establishing an understanding of the research problem or the study had a significant impact within the literature [either positive or negative].
+Carefully reading a highly cited source can help you understand how the topic emerged and how it motivated scholars to further investigate the problem.
 It also could be a study you need to cite as foundational in your own paper to demonstrate to the reader that you understand the roots of the problem.

 • Historical Overview.
 Knowing the historical background of a research problem may not be the focus of your analysis.
 Nevertheless, carefully reading a study that provides a thorough description and analysis of the history behind an event, issue, or phenomenon can add important context to understanding the topic and what aspect of the problem you may want to examine further.